kevinrenskers/dotfiles/README.md

 ### Python

-I'm using [Poetry](https://python-poetry.org) as the package manager and environment manager for Python projects, together with [pyenv](https://github.com/pyenv/pyenv) to install specific versions of Python, and [pipx](https://pipx.pypa.io/) to install and run global tools.
+I'm using [uv](https://docs.astral.sh/uv/) as the Python and package manager for Python projects.
 I do not use Homebrew to install Python, nor do I use the system version of Python.

-Start by installing pyenv and pipx:

-    $ brew install pyenv pipx

-Then install a Python version, for example 3.12:

-    $ pyenv install 3.12
-    $ pyenv global 3.12

-Make sure it works:

-    $ which python3
-    $ python3 --version

-They should point to the version installed in the `.pyenv` folder and of course match the version you specified.

-Now we can install Poetry:

-    $ pipx install poetry

-And to make sure it works:

-    $ poetry --version

-Some useful settings to enable:

-    $ poetry config virtualenvs.in-project true
-    $ poetry config virtualenvs.prefer-active-python true

-These settings will make working with local Python versions via pyenv a lot easier, and make it a lot easier to nuke the `.venv` folder within a project to reinstall your dependencies.
+While uv can install any Python version, these installs are not available globally (i.e. via the `python` command).
+You need to use `uv run` for one-off scripts or to start a shell (i.e. `uv run python`), or create virtual environments using `uv init`.
+See https://docs.astral.sh/uv/guides/scripts/#using-different-python-versions for more information.

 ### git up